Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Results

-introduces all higher-order nonlinear terms $\bar{P}^{(2)}_{\omega} + \bar{P}^{(3)}_{\omega} + \cdots$ in the CRs beyond the first-order linear electric susceptibility $\bar{\bar{\chi}}^{(1)}_{\omega} = \bar{\bar{\varepsilon}}^{\;\!\prime\omega}_{\mathrm{r}} - 1$.
+Nonlinear optics(NO), as a profound gateway for exploring and understanding light-matter interactions, introduces all higher-order nonlinear terms $\bar{P}^{(2)}_{\omega} + \bar{P}^{(3)}_{\omega} + \cdots$ in the CRs beyond the first-order linear electric susceptibility $\bar{\bar{\chi}}^{(1)}_{\omega} = \bar{\bar{\varepsilon}}^{\;\!\prime\omega}_{\mathrm{r}} - 1$.
 These higher-order terms represent the nonlinear response of bound electric dipoles to external optical fields.
-Ultimately, they act as cross-band light sources that coherently generate NFs within crystals through parametric radiation (there are also non-parametric/inelastic cases where phonons or molecules are involved\cite{grundmannOpticallyAnisotropicMedia2017}).
-Both the NFs $\{\omega_i\}$ and the pumps involved in the interaction, are constrained by their own monochromatic passive wave equation, necessitating independent diffraction as the crystal's eigenmodes (\bref{fig:r-6}a4-5,a7-8).
-The parametric frequency conversion process must first satisfy energy conservation, followed by momentum conservation, often described as wave vector or phase matching --- which further tests the precision of eigenvalue calculations (\bref{fig:r-6}a4-5).
-If the anisotropy of the second-order nonlinear coefficient tensor $\bar{\bar{\bar{\chi}}}^{(2)}_{\omega}$ is additionally involved, the accurate computation of eigenvectors (\bref{fig:r-6}a7-8) in the $\mathcal{C}$ frame\cite{midwinterEffectsPhaseMatching1965,yaoAccurateCalculationOptimum1992,dmitrievEffectiveNonlinearityCoefficients1993,diesperovEffectiveNonlinearCoefficient1997} within LCO must also be ensured as a prerequisite.
-These two core principles --- passive independent diffraction and active coupled conversion of all $\{\omega_i\}$ that participate in nonlinear optical processes --- anchor all nonlinear optical phenomena within the framework of LCO, such that the precise theoretical modeling of nonlinear processes in anisotropic materials becomes naturally, a more rigorous test for all established LCO models.
+Ultimately, they act as cross-band light sources that coherently generate NFs within crystals through parametric radiation (there are also non-parametric/inelastic cases where phonons or molecules are involved\cite{grundmannOpticallyAnisotropicMedia2017,boydNonlinearOptics2019}).

+Both the NFs $\{\omega_i\}$ and the pumps involved in the interaction, are constrained by their own monochromatic passive LCO wave equation, necessitating independent diffraction as the crystal's eigenmodes (\cref{fig:semi-vector}d,e,g,h).

+The NCO parametric frequency conversion process must first satisfy energy conservation, followed by momentum conservation (often described as wave vector or phase matching), which further tests the precision of LCO eigenvalue calculations (\cref{fig:semi-vector}d,e).
+If the anisotropy of the second-order nonlinear coefficient tensor $\bar{\bar{\bar{\chi}}}^{(2)}_{\omega}$ is additionally involved, the accurate computation of eigenvectors (\cref{fig:semi-vector}g,h) in the $\mathcal{C}$ frame\cite{midwinterEffectsPhaseMatching1965,yaoAccurateCalculationOptimum1992,dmitrievEffectiveNonlinearityCoefficients1993,diesperovEffectiveNonlinearCoefficient1997} within LCO must also be ensured as a prerequisite.